All Episodes

 We're talking about, which he professes to be.

-We're talking about the president of the United States here.
+We're talking about the President of the United States here.

-I mean, I find it twilight zone-ish.
+I find this, I find it twilight zone-ish.

 I mean, this is not Clinton's medical records not being released.